DanielKeep/tlborm/text/mbe.md

 }
 ```

-Although the above macro invocations may *look* like they contain various kinds of Rust code, the parser simply sees a collection of meaningless token trees.
+Although the above invocations may *look* like they contain various kinds of Rust code, the parser simply sees a collection of meaningless token trees.
 To make this clearer, we can replace all these syntactic "black boxes" with ⬚, leaving us with:

 ```text
 bitflags! ⬚